General Information

 Personal Statement

-• why you wish to study law, setting forth your special qualifications
+• Why you wish to study law, setting forth your special qualifications.

-• how you plan to use your legal training
+• How you plan to use your legal training.

-• any additional information you deem important for the admissions committee to consider
+• Any additional information you deem important for the admissions committee to consider.

 Standardized Test Requirements

 All applicants for admission are required to take the Law School Admission Test (LSAT) or the GRE General Test.
 Both the LSAT and GRE are administered throughout the year.
 To register for the LSAT please visit the Law School Admission Council (LSAC) website at lsac.org for more information.
 LSAC offers a free online LSAT prep course through Khan Academy.
-To register for the GRE General Test and to access a range of test preparation tools, visit the ETS website at etx.org/gre.
+To register for the GRE General Test and to access a range of test preparation tools, visit the ETS website at ets.org/gre.

-Applicants whose native language is not English need to establish competency in English by successfully completing the Test of English as a Foreign Language (TOEFL) and must send the results of their TOEFL to the Law School Credential Assembly Service.
+Applicants whose native language is not English need to establish competency in English by completing the Test of English as a Foreign Language (TOEFL) and must send the results of their TOEFL to the Law School Credential Assembly Service.

 Credential Assembly Service (CAS) Registration and Transcript Requirements

 All applicants need to register with the Credential Assembly Service, Box 2000, Newtown, PA 18940-0998.
 This service collects and analyzes academic data and transcripts on behalf of most United States law schools and sends both the report and copies of the received transcripts to the designated school.
 Applicants need to request that all colleges, universities and law schools previously attended send official transcripts directly to CAS.
-Transcripts for work completed prior to registering with CAS should be sent to CAS, not to the USD School of Law.
+Transcripts for work completed before registering with CAS should be sent to CAS, not to the USD School of Law.
 Applicants need to designate the USD School of Law (code 4849) as a recipient of the CAS report.
 Applicants should allow approximately six weeks for the CAS process.

 Applicants whose undergraduate degree was earned outside the United States need to apply to CAS for the JD Credential Assembly Service for Foreign-Educated Applicants.
 They must also send their foreign transcripts to CAS.